Bread2002/PYNQ_BLADEI/README.md

 ---

 ## 🤝 Acknowledgments
+The authors were pleased to have this work accepted for presentation at the 37th annual ACM/ IEEE Supercomputing Conference.
 This work was supported by the McNair Junior Fellowship and Office of Undergraduate Research at the University of South Carolina.
-The authors used OpenAl's ChatGPT to assist with language and grammar correction.
+OpenAl's ChatGPT assisted with language and grammar correction.
 While this project utilizes benchmark designs from Trust-Hub, a resource sponsored by the National Science Foundation (NSF), all technical content and analysis were independently developed by the authors.
-This research also made use of the PYNQ platform, provided by AMD and Xilinx, whose tools and hardware enabled the synthesis and deployment stages of this study.
+This research also utilized PYNQ, provided by AMD and Xilinx, whose tools and hardware facilitated the synthesis and deployment stages of this study.
+Access to the FPGA devices was made possible through the AMD University Program.

 ---

 ## 🛠️ Future Work
-- Improve detection latency with quantized ML models
 - Integrate live USB bitstream capture
+- Add NLP-based confirmation for ML predictions
+- Provide human-readable justifications to interpret detection results
+- ~~Improve detection latency with quantized models~~
 - ~~Expand support for additional FPGA boards~~

 ## 🖊️ References